aaronmiler/aaronmiler.github.io/source/_posts/2013-09-15-my-first-rubymotion-application.markdown

 Another thing that made a lot more sense after I looked it up was Frames.
 When first playing with the numbers I thought they were (X1,Y1),(X2,Y2).
 When it turns out that a fame is actually [[Xpos,Ypos],[Width,Height]].

-Every time I do something in Rubymotion I feel like I'm learning more.
+Every time I do something in RubyMotion I feel like I'm learning more.
 As time goes I hope to make more applications and make a better use of this excellent tool.

 I haven't released the application to the App Store yet, I still think I have some design changes to make.
 But as soon as I do it will be interesting to see if any bug reports come in.
 I am also going to start refactoring my code shortly after I release it.